IIT-PAVIS/AI-Thermometer/README.md

 <!--![sample](./results/image8_out.jpg) -->

+## What's New
+#### [April 7th, 2020]
++ New code for acquiring and processing data streams from FLIR<sup>&reg;</sup> cameras in the folder [FLIR_cameras](FLIR_cameras).

 ## Description
 The software first detect people with an off-the-shelf body pose detector and then extract location of the face where the temperature is measured.
-The software requires a known reference temperature and the value and position are provided by the user
-(this information is shown as a single small green circle on the image).
+The software requires a known reference temperature and the value and position are provided by the user (this information is shown as a single small green circle on the image).
 It is possible to have the absolute temperature but you need an image from a thermal camera with correct radiometric calibration and radiometric exif data loaded into image.

 ## Installation steps
 Code is developed in Python3 and tested on Ubuntu 18.04 with NVidia driver, Cuda 10.0 and Cudnn 7.6.5.